 The first step involves securing our Corosync communication channel.
-The corosync-keygen utility will generate a 1,024-bit key that helps Pacemaker nodes identify each other, but to do so, it involves a lot of random input.
-This random input must come from the server itself, so simply typing gibberish in the console while we wait will not suffice.
+The corosync-keygen utility will generate a 1024-bit key that helps Pacemaker nodes identify each other, but to do so, it involves a lot of random input.

 We can generate entropy by making the server perform tasks.
-If the server is otherwise idle, we may need to execute commands, test SQL, or compile basic software.
-Given enough server activity, the corosync-keygen command will eventually exit and save a file named authkey in the /etc/corosync configuration directory.
+If the server is otherwise idle, running commands, testing SQL, or simply waiting, it will eventually exit and save a file named authkey in the /etc/corosync configuration directory.
 As we want this file to be the same on all nodes, we also copy it from pg1 to pg2.